mattgriffindev/hi-lo/README.md

 The [ally Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/ "ally Color Contrast Accessibility Validator") was used to test for color contrast problems.

+The check reported no problems.
+All color-pair contrast tests returned an AA/AAA score.

-A copy of the report can be accessed [here]( "ally Color Contrast Accessibility Validator report").
+A copy of the report can be accessed [here](assets/tests/color-pair-contrast-testing.pdf "ally Color Contrast Accessibility Validator report").

 **Responsiveness Testing**